-Katherine Gordon Rice has been studying art and painting since 1973, with artists/teachers such as Diane Jones, Tasso Pitsiri and Scott Christensen.
+Katherine Gordon has been studying art and painting since 1973, with artists/teachers such as Diane Jones, Tasso Pitsiri and Scott Christensen.
 Early in her career, she received awards from Young Talent in Oklahoma, the Barkhouras Foundation, and Oklahoma Governor George Nigh.
 At the University of Oklahoma, she scored the highest grade ever given on the comprehensive humanities final in the Liberal Studies Program (demonstrating knowledge of the subjects of visual arts, architecture, music, literature, and philosophy).
-Rice was awarded the prestigious Faculty Scholarship for her final seminar in Liberal Studies based on her academic performance.
+Gordon was awarded the prestigious Faculty Scholarship for her final seminar in Liberal Studies based on her academic performance.
 (Only one such scholarship per year is awarded.)
 The seminar topic was “Learning, Intelligences and the Gifted and Talented.”

 She gained her first gallery experience at Quail Hollow Galleries in Oklahoma City, which later became Michael Wigley Galleries in Santa Fe, New Mexico (a gallery focusing on museum-quality work such as that of the Taos Founders, Pueblo potters and the estate of Eric Sloane).
 She returned to Oklahoma to continue her studies and also founded Santa Fe Studios, a private art school in Norman, Oklahoma, where she and other noted artists (such as Dennis Parker, Todd Cloe and Pamela Bradford) taught classes for adults and children.